pebakery/pebakery-docs/Commands/INI/IniAddSection.md

 If the section already exists no action will be taken.

-PEBakery will optimize multiple `IniAddSection` in a row to single command.
+PEBakery will optimize multiple `IniAddSection` commands in a row into a single write command.

 ## Example